crystian/seed-web-es6/README.md

-# This is a simple seed for ES6 projects
+# This is a seed for ES6 projects

 ### Features